You should login first to your account to test the APIs with.

 Retrieve Transaction Event

-The Retrieve Payout Transaction Event endpoint on Payiano returns the full details of a specific lifecycle event associated with a payout transaction.
-Each event represents a distinct stage in the payout process.
+The Retrieve Payout Transaction Event endpoint on Payiano returns the complete details of a single lifecycle event for a payout transaction.
+Use this endpoint when you need to examine a specific event in detail.

 GET/payout/transactions/{transaction_id}/events/{transaction_event_id}